nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ## Command History
-Pressing the <kbd>UP</kbd> or <kbd>DOWN</kbd> arrow keys will cycle through all the commands that you have entered since Tusk was started.
+Pressing the <kbd>UP</kbd> or <kbd>DOWN</kbd> arrow keys will cycle through all the commands that you have entered since <i>Tusk</i> was started.
 This also allows you to fix any incorrectly entered commands, make minor adjustments to commands previously entered, or simply enter the same command many times consecutively.

 <br>
 ## Scrolling